sanjibmallik/Angular-SpringBoot-Basic-Setup/README.md

 Run command "mvn clean package -Pnpmbuild"
   -This command will download node js software
-  -Perform npm build for front-end angular project
+  -First build willtake longer.
+Subsequent builds will be faster -Perform npm build for front-end angular project
-  -Create static folder in ${baseDirectory}/resources
-  -Copy front-end resources to static folder.
-  -Clean target directory
   -package latest war file
+  -launch the war in a server

 ####Build with out any profile ###########
  -From command line, navigate to front-end folder
+ -Will need node and npm already installed.
  -Run "npm install"
  -Run "ng build"
  -Run command "mvn package"
  -launch the war in a server
- -refresh src/main/resources/static
- -run on server in eclipse

 ####Using 4200 ###########
 During local development can also launch locally angular on 4200